Email review

 Optimization for dark mode

-Both CityReality and Zillow are on the cutting edge of trends and quality-of-life features, as both their emails are adapted to dark mode.
+Both CityRealty and Zillow are on the cutting edge of trends and quality-of-life features, as both their emails are adapted to dark mode.
 Fonts, colors, buttons — everything is well adapted for the dark theme.

 Brand consistency

 Both emails follow a fairly understated design that matches the design codes of their brands and websites.
 Emails do not have fancy elements, bright colors, abstract shapes, and so on.
 The designs are simple and white.
-CityReality separates listings with light lines, while Zillow uses prominent borders for each listing.
-Active elements such as buttons are made in opposite colors: CityReality uses a strict black, while Zillow uses light blue.
+CityRealty separates listings with light lines, while Zillow uses prominent borders for each listing.
+Active elements such as buttons are made in opposite colors: CityRealty uses a strict black, while Zillow uses light blue.

 Email accessibility